wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/offline-installation-preparations.rst

 All Teams
 ^^^^^^^^^

+.. warning:: The 2022 FRC Game Tools are not yet available, the link currently points to where they will be posted.
+They are expected to be available on Friday afternoon.

--  `2021 FRC Game Tools <https://www.ni.com/en-us/support/downloads/drivers/download.frc-game-tools.html>`__ (Note: Click on link for "Individual Offline Installers")
+-  `2022 FRC Game Tools <https://www.ni.com/en-us/support/downloads/drivers/download.frc-game-tools.html>`__ (Note: Click on link for "Individual Offline Installers")

--  `2020 FRC Radio Configuration Utility <https://firstfrc.blob.core.windows.net/frc2020/Radio/FRC_Radio_Configuration_20_0_0.zip>`__ or `2020 FRC Radio Configuration Utility Israel Version <https://firstfrc.blob.core.windows.net/frc2020/Radio/FRC_Radio_Configuration_20_0_0_IL.zip>`__
+-  `2022 FRC Radio Configuration Utility <https://firstfrc.blob.core.windows.net/frc2022/Radio/FRC_Radio_Configuration_22_0_1.zip>`__ or `2022 FRC Radio Configuration Utility Israel Version <https://firstfrc.blob.core.windows.net/frc2022/Radio/FRC_Radio_Configuration_22_0_1_IL.zip>`__
 -  (Optional - Veterans Only!) `Classmate/Acer PC Image <https://frc-events.firstinspires.org/services/DSImages/>`__

-.. note:: There are no changes to the radio tool for the 2021 season so the 20.0.0 version remains the latest available.

 LabVIEW Teams
 ^^^^^^^^^^^^^

 -  LabVIEW USB (from *FIRST*\ |reg| Choice) or `Download <https://www.ni.com/en-us/support/downloads/drivers/download.labview-software-for-frc.html>`__ (Note: Click on link for "Individual Offline Installers")

-.. note:: The dropdown on this page will say 2020 because the 2021 base LabVIEW version is identical to what was used in 2020.

 Java/C++ Teams
 ^^^^^^^^^^^^^^

+.. warning:: The 2022 Java/C++ installer is not yet available, the link currently points to where it will be posted.
+It is expected to be available on or before Friday afternoon.

 -  `Java/C++ WPILib Installer <https://github.com/wpilibsuite/allwpilib/releases>`__